 - 8 oz cream cheese (cold)

-- 2 Tbsp caramel sauce , plus more for topping, recipe follows
+- 2 Tbsp caramel sauce (homemade or store-bought), plus more for topping if desired

 - 6 Tbsp packed light-brown sugar